-Inertia is the process within entities and constructs to accommodate for a potential breach of the speed of light in one or more internal manifestations
+Inertia is the process by which entities and constructs adjust to accommodate a potential breach of the speed of light in one or more internal manifestations.

 Forming the construct changes the speed of the constituents.
-The speed of manifestations adjusts, by reduction of the frequency of the system and transfer from free electric energy into free magnetic energy, the gravitational monopolar attraction.
+The speed of manifestations has to adjust by reducing the system’s frequency and transferring from free electric energy into free magnetic energy, the gravitational monopolar attraction.

 A simple illustration is for the dodecahedron:

-Whenever the dodecahedron, as part of a twin-dodecahedron, accelerates to a speed V, then all 12 electrons get vibrational compensation specific per face.
-It reflects the direction and value of the speed V. Whenever the dodecahedron rotates, the electrons adjust vibrational to the local spatial requirements.
+When the dodecahedron, part of a twin-dodecahedron, accelerates to speed V, all 12 electrons receive specific vibrational compensation per face.
+It reflects the direction and value of the speed V. When the dodecahedron rotates, the electrons adjust vibrationally to the local spatial requirements.
 The direction and velocity of the speed within the construct are therefore conserved.

 These vibrational responses are within the construct and preserve the history of acceleration of the construct, irrespective of the complexity of the construct.

-An observer propagating through space at the same speed alongside such a construct is not aware of such a build-up of energy in system inertia.
-Also, such an observer can accelerate the construct, and subsequently the system adjusts to the induced new situation through a rearrangement of the inertial reaction.
-The observer perceives that as an absolute inertial reaction of the construct, while in fact, it is relative.
+An observer moving through space at the same speed as an object does not notice any increase in energy within the system’s inertia.
+This observer can also accelerate the object, and the system will adapt to the new situation by rearranging its inertial response.
+The observer may perceive this as an absolute inertial reaction of the object, but it is, in fact, relative.